Having a stroke can be devastating, not just for the person affected but for family members as well.

 For more information download our What is a Stroke Leaflet

 A transient ischaemic attack (TIA) or ‘mini–stroke’ is a set of symptoms similar to those of a stroke.
 It can last from a few minutes to a few hours but the symptoms disappear within 24 hours.
-A TIA may not cause any serious illness.

 For more information download our What is a Transient Ischaemic Attack leaflet